Information for Birth Relatives

 Aspire Adoption can offer you support if you have a child who is being adopted or who has been adopted.
 We also manage any indirect exchanges of information (letterbox) or direct contact set up between you and your child’s adoptive family, including those set up by Bournemouth, Dorset or Poole before Aspire became operational in July 2017.

-Aspire also commissions an independent support service to birth relatives from a Voluntary Adoption Agency called Families for Children.
+Aspire also commissions an independent support service to birth relatives from a Voluntary Adoption Agency called PACT.
 The service, called Birth Family Matters (BFM) service, operates independently of the local authorities and Aspire.
 It provides counselling, support and information about adoption.
 This service is available to you if:

 - Adoption is the plan for your child